 Although target capture zones have been discussed amongst representatives of Tronox and NDEP, none have been firmly established.
-Based on discussions between Tronox and NDEP at an April 16, 2010, project meeting, the current plan is to conduct the capture zone evaluation and determine actual capture first, then define (with NDEP approval) appropriate and reasonable target capture zones.
+Based on discussions between Tronox and NDEP at an April 16, 2010 project meeting, the current plan is to conduct the capture zone evaluation and determine actual capture first, then define (with NDEP approval) appropriate and reasonable target capture zones.
 Assumptions related to these target capture zones include:

-- Target capture will be defined for both the IWF and the AWF. - Target capture will likely be defined based on a percentage of perchlorate mass flux, a perchlorate concentration contour, property boundaries, or a combination of these; and - Target capture will be designed with the goals of capturing as much mass as practical at the IWF and eliminating the Seep Well Field (SWF) in the near future.
+- Target capture will be defined for both the IWF and the AWF; - Target capture will likely be defined based on a percentage of perchlorate mass flux, a perchlorate concentration contour, property boundaries, or a combination of these; and - Target capture will be designed with the goals of capturing as much mass as practical at the IWF and eliminating the Seep Well Field (SWF) in the near future.
+The particle tracking analysis will be used in conjunction with estimates of chemical specific lateral plume dispersion widths to define Target Capture Zones which will provide a basis for estimates of percentage of mass flux.